azubr/Superlime/README.rst

 * Windows (depends on PowerShell)

 * Sublime Text 2
-* Sublime Text 3 (with "atomic save" switched off)
+* Sublime Text 3 (with "atomic save" switched off in case of Linux)

 Mac version of SublimeText supports such functionality natively